-Develop and prepare the annual preliminary budget for the Facilities, Maintenance and Operations Department; analyze and review budgetary and financial data; control and authorize expenditures in accordance with established limitations.
+Develop and prepare the annual preliminary departmental budget; analyze and review budgetary and financial data; control and authorize expenditures in accordance with established limitations.

 Budget preparation and control.